not4und/cinema-app/README.md

 # cinema-app
-This is a prototype of cinema web application.
-We have two general roles: `USER` and `ADMIN`.
+This is a prototype of cinema web application (only backend side) for a movie theatre.
+We have two general roles of user: `USER` and `ADMIN`.
 ### Endpoints
 #### For non-logged in
 `POST` /register